plhhnu/CellGiQ/readme.md

 ## Usage

-1. We obtain ligand and receptor characteristics
+1. We obtain ligand and receptor feature at  [BioTriangle](http://biotriangle.scbdd.com/)

 2. Run the model to obtain the LRI, or the user-specified LRI database